What to Expect When You're Expecting Kits

 Before your female gives birth, you will want to ensure she has a safe cage for her and the kits to live in.
 Kits can easily squeeze through large spaced bars; anything larger than 1 inch by 1/2 inch can be too large of a space.
 Make sure that your cage is made from safe materials and baby safe wire, this will prevent escaped kits and injuries.

 You will also want to keep cage accessories to a minimum.
 Just like a human toddler, chinchilla kits can and will hurt themselves on almost anything.
 Therefore, it is so important to take anything out of the cage that they can get hurt on.

-Hammocks, wheels, hay bags, hidey houses that can be easily flipped, high up shelves, hanging toys, wire shelves, fleece tubes, fleece with holes in the fabric, etc. can be dangerous and even deadly for kits.
+Hammocks, wheels, hay bags, houses/huts that can be easily flipped, high up shelves, hanging toys, wire shelves, fleece tubes, fleece with holes in the fabric, etc. can be dangerous and even deadly for kits.
 We keep our females' cages minimally furnished when they are nursing kits.
 All they will need are the basics; food, water, hay, bedding, and some things to chew are acceptable during this time.

-Although you may feel the cage seems boring for your chin, remember that wild chinchillas spend most of their time within a small den in-between rocks with only enough room to comfortably move around.
+Although you may feel that the cage is too boring for your chin, remember that wild chinchillas spend most of their time within a small den in-between rocks with only enough room to comfortably move around.
 Mother and babies will not suffer by not having hammocks, toys, shelves or a wheel; in fact, they will be happier as they won't hurt themselves on these items.

 Another consideration is that mom and babies do not need special feed or supplement; fresh pellets, hay and water will suffice.
 If you would like to give them a treat, hay cubes can be very fun for mom and babies to chew or shred.
 Never give a baby chinchilla a raisin or goji berry as the sugar content within these are much too high for their systems to handle.